 • Sore throat

-• Muscle pain, which is more common in children and may be a sign that the person also has fibromyalgia
+• Muscle pain, which is more common in children and may be a sign that the person also has a coexisting condition

 Chronic Fatigue Syndrome and Similar Disorders

-Chronic fatigue syndrome encompasses a wide range of symptoms that affect most systems in the body, so doctors may easily confuse it for another disorder.
-Examples of the many conditions that may cause similar symptoms include anemia, hypothyroidism, hyperthyroidism, diabetes, cancer, celiac disease, obstructive sleep apnea, and inflammatory bowel disease.
+ME/CFS encompasses a wide range of symptoms that affect most systems in the body, so doctors may easily confuse it for another disorder.
+Examples of the many conditions that may cause similar symptoms include anemia, diabetes, cancer, celiac disease, and several sleep disorders.

 Narcolepsy